wikiknights/cs-materials/src/intro-to-c/pointers/pointers-practice.md

 ## Pointers and Arrays

 9. What does `array` contain after line 13?
 What will this program print if executed?
+Assume that any uninitialized variables contain garbage values.

   ``` {.c .numberLines}
   #include <stdio.h>